September seasonal fish of the delightfully splendid kind.

 It's time for red gurnard!
 We can't say for sure how many we'll get, but we'll buy every one we can find — even though few are caught with low-impact gear.

 Turbot and brill are in top form.
-They’re recovering from spawning, and some may still have a little roe, but they’re still stunning.
-They won’t be particularly cheap, as it doesn’t look like any of the gillnetters will be making the long turbot trips to the English part of the North Sea this year – something they did extensively just a few years ago.
+They're recovering from spawning, and some may still have a little roe, but they're still stunning.
+Ew ne.

 Sea bass should also be arriving soon.
 Last year, there were plenty of Danish sea bass in both August and September, but we can't say yet whether it'll be as good this year.
 We recommend keeping an eye on the app — when they arrive, you'll see them there first!